connormurray7/google-drive-script/README.md

 For example, this script opens up Google Drive every hour for three minutes (plenty of time to sync for what I work on).
 And then closes Google Drive.

 ###_Installation_
-Just move the .plist file into `/Library/LaunchDaemons`, which is the folder for global daemons.
+Change the `user_name` field in the .plist to your username.
+Move the .plist file into `/Library/LaunchDaemons`, which is the folder for global daemons.
+Put the `g_drive.sh` in your home folder.
 And then run the command

 	launchctl load /Library/LaunchDaemons/com.connormurray7.google_drive_script.plist